 About Mills Perth Whale Watching Cruises

-Whale Watching Perth.com is a family run business that was first established in 1984 and has developed an enviable reputation within the recreational boat charter industry of Western Australia.
+Whale Watching Perth.com is a family run business that was first established in 1984 and has developed an enviable reputation within the Perth whale watching boat charter industry of Western Australia.
 Our high whale watching sighting rates and high level of customer service can be measured by our many strong loyal repeat customers.

-To help us maintain our position at the forefront of the boat charter and whale watching industry we have needed to be both progressive and inspirational.
-We constantly strive for ways of improving our boating operation and the service that we offer to our valued customers.
+To help us maintain our position at the forefront of the boat charter and Perth whale watching industry we have needed to be both progressive and inspirational.
+We constantly strive for ways of improving our boating operation and the services for our valued whale watchers.
 Whale Watching Perth.com is an Australian Tourism Accredited Whale Watching Charter in Western Australia.
 We offer varied Whale Watching trips and eco tour charters in Perth.
 Whole boat charters, Corporate and private party functions on the Swan River, Rottnest and Carnac Island.

 Whale Types Near Perth